The Bolaven Plateau Loop

-The Bolaven Plateau is an elevated region in southern Laos.
-Most of the plateau is located within Champasak Province of Laos, though the edges of the plateau are also located in Sekong and Attapeu Provinces.
-It is located between the Annamite Mountain Range, along which runs Laos’ eastern border with Vietnam, and the Mekong River to the west, at about 15°N 106°E Coordinates: 15°N 106°E. The plateau’s elevation ranges approximately from 1,000 to 1,350 meters (3,280 to 4,430 ft) above sea level.
-The plateau is crossed by several rivers and has many scenic waterfalls.
+The Bolaven Plateau is an elevated region in Champasak Province, Southern Laos.
+Most of the plateau is situated within Champasak Province, with the Eastern corners protruding into Sekong and Attapeu Provinces.
+To its Eastern side it is bordered by the Annamite Mountain Range, along which runs Laos’ border with Vietnam.
+To its western side in the mighty Mekong River.
+The plateau’s elevation ranges approximately from 1,000 to 1,350 metres (3,280 to 4,430 ft) above sea level.
+It is crossed by several rivers and has many scenic waterfalls.
 The name Bolaven makes reference to the Laven ethnic group which has historically dominated the region.
-Reference source: Wikipedia – https://en.wikipedia.org/wiki/Bolaven_Plateau The elevation, above the surrounding low lying areas, is formed by the geological remnants of a long ago extinct volcano.
-The outer edges of the plateau are actually the broken down rim of the volcanic cone.
-The plateau covers a wide area.
-From its western extremity, bordering on the Mekong, to its eastern edges where it drops abruptly down to a valley squeezed in against another mountain range on the Vietnamese border, it is approximately a 120 kilometer traverse.
+Reference source: Wikipedia – https://en.wikipedia.org/wiki/Bolaven_Plateau

 Due to its elevated nature, and therefore cooler climes when compared with the tropical temperatures on the surrounding lowlands, the plateau has developed a large coffee cultivating industry.
 As one travels across the plateau acres of cultivated coffee plantations are in abundance.
 Over recent years the Plateau has become increasingly popular as an adventure destination for the more independently minded traveller wanting to get off the beaten track of mainstream tourism and experience the beauty of the diverse terrain of the plateau; waterfalls and jungle being the predominant sightseeing experience.
 So much so that a tour or route, known as the “Bolaven Loop” has been developed by travel agencies in Pakse for those wanting to experience the beauty of the plateau from the seat of a motorbike.
 For those willing to commit to the 3 – 4 days required to complete either of the loops, you will be well rewarded for your efforts.
 The plateau has not as yet been developed for mainstream tourism and as such still has a feeling of getting out into the “wilds” about it.